Version for visually impaired persons

 Article 34.
 The Ombudsman shall cooperate with the national preventive mechanisms of other states, with the Subcommittee on Prevention of Torture and other Cruel, Inhuman or Degrading Treatment or Punishment and other bodies or institutions of international organisations that work in the area of protection against torture and other forms of cruel, inhuman or degrading treatment or punishment.

 Section VI.
-Mediation

 Article 35.
-At any time during the review of a complaint or signal the Ombudsman may propose mediation for the amicable dispute settlement between the person affected and the authority or person referred to in Article 9, para 1, item 1.
+At any time during the review of a complaint or alert the Ombudsman may propose mediation for the amicable dispute settlement between the person affected and the authority or person referred to in Article 9, para 1, item 1.

 (2) In case both parties agree to the mediation, the Ombudsman shall render every assistance to resolve the dispute.
 To that end he may convene a series of joint and/or individual meetings with the parties.